 If you have hyperventilation syndrome, you will want to figure out what is causing it.
 If you suffer from anxiety or stress, you may want to see a psychologist to help you understand and treat your condition.
 Learning stress reduction and breathing techniques will help to control your condition.

-Acupuncture may also be an effective treatment for hyperventilation syndrome (Gibson, et al., 2007).
+Acupuncture may also be an effective treatment for hyperventilation syndrome.
 Acupuncture is an alternative treatment based on ancient Chinese medicine.
-It involves placing thin needles into various areas of the body to promote healing.
-The needles may improve blood circulation due to their ability to stimulate the nerves, muscles, and body tissues (Mayo).
+It involves placing thin needles into areas of the body to promote healing.
+One preliminary study found that acupuncture helped reduce anxiety and the severity of hyperventilation.